openbaton/docs/docs/integration-test-use.md

 3. scenario-real-iperf
 4. scenario-complex-iperf

-scenario-dummy-iperf uses the Dummy VNFM to simulate a VNFM and therefore tests the communication between NFVO and VNFM.
+scenario-dummy-iperf uses the [Dummy VNFM][vnfm-dummy] to simulate a VNFM and therefore tests the communication between NFVO and VNFM.
 It does not actually deploy a network service.
 The fake network service is a simple iperf scenario with one server and one client.

 scenario-many-dependencies also uses the Dummy VNFM but its fake network service is a little bit more complex in the sense that it has many VNFD with many dependencies between them.